anon-blue/anon.blue/README.txt

                 ALERT!Tre Wayne Gage Jose Pierce.
-Wanted by the Michigan State P olice Post for theft & child molestation, he is possibly armed and is a heavy dr ug user so use caution. $10,000 reward for his capture!
-Please call (989) 354 - hjdiajoifdjaifhiahifeahfiehpfha
+Wanted by the Michigan State P olice Post for theft & child molestation, he is possibly armed and is a heavy dr ug user so use caution.dhuoxhjjgdgjiojkljfhmkuhjlgoufjyfdsk7ibygnfdi7koyxbghniol uujnmo;ifdjaifhiahifeahfiehpfha
                                                                 tt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has almost a shaved head, and has some 10101010011010101010101010101101010101010101010101heavy methamphetamine user.
 Co